lddoomralakshyald-create/Business-Analyst-Portfolio/README.md

 📘 Contents of the BRD:

-Business Problem & Objective
+• Business Problem & Objective

-Executive Summary
+• Executive Summary

-Project Scope(In-scope and out of scope)
+• Project Scope(In-scope and out of scope)

-Business Requirements
+• Business Requirements

-Stakeholder Matrix
+• Stakeholder Matrix

-Functional and Non-Functional Requirements
+• Functional and Non-Functional Requirements

-Use Cases and Acceptance Criteria
+• Use Cases and Acceptance Criteria

-Business Process Overview:
+• Business Process Overview:
   Process Flow Diagrams, (As-Is & To-Be)

-Acceptance Criteria
+• Acceptance Criteria

 Note: Functional and non-functional requirements are included within the BRD document itself.
+• Epics, User stories, Moscow, Sucess Criteria document has been uploaded separately for better understanding.
-Few process flow diagrams have been generated using AI tools to showcase automation-driven documentation efficiency.
+• Few process flow diagrams have been generated using AI tools to showcase automation-driven documentation efficiency.

 🧩 Tools Used: